Network compression with configuration models and the minimum description length: Introduction

 \section{Introduction}

-When random networks are used as models of real complex networks, faithfulness is typically expected to increase with model complexity.
-The idea is usually to include limited network properties that we believe to be important while leaving everything else up to randomness.
-Hopefully, the more information we include, the more our random networks should look like some original network data, and our mathematical descriptions of the network should therefore become more accurate.
+When we use random networks as models of empirical network data, we typically expect faithfulness to increase with model complexity.
+The idea is to include limited network properties that we believe are important while leaving everything else up to randomness.
+Hopefully, the more information we include, the more our random networks will look like the original network data, and our mathematical descriptions of the network will become more accurate.
+For instance, consider the Erd\H{o}s-R\'enyi (ER) random graph model, the uniform distribution over all networks with a fixed number of nodes $N$ and edges $E$ \cite{erdos1960evolution}, which is perhaps the simplest of sketches one can make of a network.
+A random realization of this model is unlikely to resemble an observed complex network, but the ER model will nonetheless reproduce its density if $N$ and $E$ are set to the observed values.
+More complex models will capture more intricate patterns, such as degree heterogeneity or degree correlations.

-For instance, the Erd\H{o}s-R\'enyi random graphs correspond to the ensemble of all networks with a fixed number of nodes $N$ and edges $E$ \cite{erdos1960evolution}.
-Instead of describing the properties of an empirical networks, one can use the \textit{compression} provided by the Erd\H{o}s-R\'enyi model to mathematically solve the average properties of networks with these same $N$ and $E$---when doing the same on the original network instance would be a much harder problem.
-However, the description obtained using the Erd\H{o}s-R\'enyi model is unlikely to be that useful for most network problems of interest.
-Compressing network data to only two numbers, $N$ and $E$, comes at a great loss as the original network data is only one of the $\Omega = \binom{N(N-1)/2}{E} \sim N^N$ possible random networks (scaling obtained by assuming the sparse limit where $E \sim N$).
+\emph{Data compression} allows us to measure the effectiveness of any random network model by considering the cost of describing the model and the cost of describing an observed network given the information specified by the model.
+More detailed models (i.e., ones that impose more constraints on the network structure) are more costly to specify but provide a more precise summary of an observed network.
+For example, compressing network data to only two numbers, $N$ and $E$, provides a very succinct summary of the network, but given this information, we only know that the original network data is one of $\Omega = \binom{N(N-1)/2}{E} \sim N^N$ possible networks (scaling obtained by assuming the sparse limit where $E \sim N$).
 Any network sampled or generated from this ensemble is unlikely to be similar to the original network in any significant way.
-Hence, even if the compression can be useful mathematically, it may not capture important distinguishing features of a real network.
+Hence, while this particular model is a useful mathematical simplification---we can compute the behavior of many network quantities mathematically in the ER model---it will not reproduce many important distinguishing features of the network it was meant to model.